Home » Computer Guides » Windows Guides » How To Setup Your Windows Start Menu.

 Windows 11 Start menu is open and the Pinned apps and Recommended areas are indicated by callouts

-Pinned & Recommended Apps in Windows 11.
+Pinned and Recommended Apps in Windows 11.

 The All Apps and power buttons are marked in Windows 11.